pudly/schmopera-hugo/content/articles/talking-with-singers-peter-mcgillivray.md

 date = "2015-12-03T12:20:00-05:00"
 lastmod = "2015-12-07T15:21:00-05:00"
 publishDate = "2015-12-07T14:10:00-05:00"
-short_description = "\"I came to opera a little bit later,\" says McGillivray, who studied English, history, and Political Science before turning his attention to singing. \"I think it was helpful for me to have to make the conscious decision to study this, because in the end you do decide that it's the only thing you can do.\"" slug = "talking-with-singers-peter-mcgillivray" title = "Talking with singers: Peter McGillivray"
+short_description = "&quot;I came to opera a little bit later,&quot; says McGillivray, who studied English, history, and Political Science before turning his attention to singing. &quot;I think it was helpful for me to have to make the conscious decision to study this, because in the end you do decide that it&#039;s the only thing you can do.&quot;" slug = "talking-with-singers-peter-mcgillivray" title = "Talking with singers: Peter McGillivray"
 +++